 Organization of Planning

 In order to secure the international and the operational status of their assignments, States are required to apply the rules and procedures of the ITU Radio Regulations.
-This is particularly necessary for the shared sub-bands, since the ICAO EUR Table COM4 is not supposed to include non-aeronautical assignments.
+This is particularly necessary for the shared sub-bands, since the ICAO EUR Table NAV is not supposed to include non-aeronautical assignments.

 For assignments in the aeronautical radio navigation service, States are required to apply the ICAO EUR FMG rules and procedures.